nox237/nox237/README.md

 # Hi there 👋

 I'm an active Binus University Cyber Security Student.
-I also have a [github pages](https://nox237.github.io/) that contain my writeups during CTF Below is skills that i learned during my college at Bina Nusantara University:
+I also have a [github pages](https://nox237.github.io/) that contain my writeups during CTF.
+Below is skills that i learned during my college at Bina Nusantara University:

 ## 🌱 Programming Languages